 There is simply no guarantee in surgery, and anyone that promises perfection free of risks is not to be trusted.
 If things sound too good to be true, it’s a red flag.
 Experienced, reputable surgeons are candid about the potential risks of surgery and how they handle complications.
 It’s simply disingenuous to pretend there are no risks in plastic surgery.

 Trustworthy plastic surgeons know that having plastic surgery is a major decision.
 Beware of anyone who pressures you into surgery or pushes you to make a decision before you have thought through your options.
 There is no rush!

 - Your Gut Tells You Something Is Off

-You might meet with a surgeon that has excellent credentials yet something feels off.
+You might meet with a surgeon who has excellent credentials yet something feels off.
 You may not even be able to explain it.
 The important thing is that you trust your gut.
 There are plenty of qualified surgeons with whom you will feel comfortable.
-It’s worth it to take your time finding the right one.
+It’s worth it to take your time to find the right one.